-- 1. New houses in multiple occupation will be supported where they: - a. do not result in the loss of existing larger housing suitable for family occupation; - can be secured as a long-term addition to the supply of low cost housing, or otherwise provides an appropriate amount of affordable housing; - c. are located in an area of high transport accessibility; - d. do not give rise to any significant amenity impact(s) on the surrounding neighbourhood; and - e. comply with relevant standards and satisfies the housing space standards outlined in policy D.H3. - 2.
+- 1. New houses in multiple occupation will be supported where they: - a. meet an identified need; - b. a. do not result in the loss of existing larger housing suitable for family

+- occupation; - c. b. can be secured as a long-term addition to the supply of low cost housing, or otherwise provides an appropriate amount of affordable housing; - d. e. are located in an area of high transport accessibility; - e. d. do not give rise to any significant amenity impact(s) on the surrounding neighbourhood; and - f. e. comply with relevant standards and satisfies the housing space standards outlined in policy D.H3. - 2.
 The loss or self-containment of good quality homes for multiple occupation will be resisted unless: - a. it can be demonstrated that the accommodation is incapable of meeting the relevant standards for houses in multiple occupation; or - b. adequate replacement housing with shared facilities will be provided that satisfies criteria (a to f) above.

-4.65 Houses in multiple occupation (HMOs) refer to residential properties that take the form of shared houses, flats and non-self-contained dwellings.
+4.66 Houses in multiple occupation (HMOs) refer to residential properties that take the form of shared houses, flats and non-self-contained dwellings.
 Planning permission is required for a HMO where there are more than six unrelated individuals forming a household who share a kitchen, bathroom or toilet.
 This definition is different to that used by the mandatory licencing scheme.
 HMOs have traditionally provided lower cost housing, including for those under 35 years of age in receipt of the shared room rate housing benefit.
-However, there has been a recent growth in London of purpose-built, large-scale, higher quality HMOs charging commercial market rents(37).
-This includes, for example, accommodation modelled on student housing but available for a wider range of occupants.
+However, there has been a recent growth in London of purpose-built, large-scale, higher quality HMOs charging commercial market rents38.
+This includes, for example, accommodation modelled on student housing but available for a wider range of occupants or accommodation described as 'co-living'.